SANDEEPANI-RMH/SANDEEPANI-RMH/README.md

 ## ✨ Fun Facts & Hobbies

 - 🎶 I love music.
-- 📚 I'm a fan of reading research articles and books.
+- 📚 I'm a huge fan of diving into novels and getting lost in their stories.
 - ♟️ I enjoy playing chess